kenenisa/kenenisa/README.md

 - 👋 Hi, I’m kenenisa
-- 👀 I’m interested in App and Web Development
+- 👀 I’m interested in Automation, Bots, App and Web Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Algorithms and Data structures
-- 💞️ I’m looking to collaborate on React projects
+- 💞️ I’m looking to collaborate on Node projects
-- 📫 How to reach me: tg @keni99
+- 📫 How to reach me: [Email](mail://kenenisaalemayhu0@gmail.com)

 <!---
 kenenisa/kenenisa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.